under-pressure88/BSNLP-SlavNER-shared-task-2021-with-Spacy-v3/README.md

 This repository consists of the code for proccessing the data and training NER for Russian language at BSNLP SlavNER 2021 using Spacy

 ## Install dependencies
-`pip install -r requirements.txt`
+* `pip install -r requirements.txt`

 ## External resources / Prerequisites
-Look at [this article](https://towardsdatascience.com/how-to-fine-tune-bert-transformer-with-spacy-3-6a90bfe57647) if you're experiencing troubles with gpu to fine-tune Bert
+* Look at [this article](https://towardsdatascience.com/how-to-fine-tune-bert-transformer-with-spacy-3-6a90bfe57647) if you're experiencing troubles with gpu to fine-tune Bert
+* Add pre-trained vectors
+* Add pretraining corpus

 ## Instructions
 1. Clone this repository